bartkessels/bartkessels.github.io/content/subjects/blog/windows.md

 ---
 name: Windows
 color: bg-blue-100 text-blue-800
+href: windows
 ---

-All tips and tricks related to Windows
+All tips and tricks related to Windows.